 Managing atherosclerosis often involves lifestyle changes and medications, such as cholesterol-lowering drugs, blood pressure control, and antiplatelet therapy.

-For thrombosis, treatments may focus on dissolving clots and preventing new ones.
+For thrombosis, treatments may focus on dissolving clots and preventing new ones, and in some cases may include a stenting procedure to keep narrowed vessels open.

 Medications like anticoagulants and thrombolytics are commonly prescribed.